How To Write The Perfect Resume (Explained By An Elite Resume Writer)

 So you’d probably default to The Very Best of Prince.

 If you’re an experienced professional, your resume strategy should be no different.

-My team typically details between 3 and 6 of the most recent and relevant roles from the past 10 to 15 years, listing earlier career history in a summary section that includes titles, organisations, and tenure.
+My team typically details between three and six of the most recent and relevant roles from the past 10 to 15 years, listing earlier career history in a summary section that includes titles, organisations and tenure.

 We also take the ‘Russian Doll’ approach.
 This means we give your more recent roles the most coveted resume real estate, versus those further back in time.